Barnes & Thornburg: Your Summer Destination

-Barnes & Thornburg offers a summer associate program that gives law students a wide variety of opportunities.
-Summer associates work closely with the firm's more than 600 attorneys and other legal professionals and their clients on matters ranging from small matters where the summer associate may take on a large role to complex matters in which the summer associate may work as part of a team.
-Further, the growth and breadth of Barnes & Thornburg's regional and national representations ensures that when they become associates in our firm our summer associates know they will be challenged every day working on sophisticated, complex legal problems that have potential ramifications to our clients at the local, state, regional, national and international level.
+Barnes & Thornburg is full-service national law firm with a summer associate program that offers law students a wide variety of opportunities.
+Housed mainly in our Chicago, Indianapolis and Minneapolis offices, but offering additional opportunities in other locales, summer associates work closely with the firm's more than 600 attorneys and legal professionals and their clients on a range of matters, from small matters where the summer associate may take on a large role to complex matters in which the summer associate may work as part of a team.

 Summer associates also are exposed to the firm's pro bono program.
-At Barnes & Thornburg, pro bono assignments are not dictated to attorneys; summer associates have the opportunity to select the pro bono projects and activities that they want to be involved in and that are important to their own values and beliefs.
-Barnes & Thornburg has a written pro bono policy confirming that all attorneys may receive up to 50 hours of billable credit for pro bono work.
-Find out more about the firm's pro bono efforts by viewing the pro bono page in this section.
+At Barnes & Thornburg, pro bono assignments are not reserved for attorneys; summer associates have the opportunity to select the pro bono projects and activities that they want to be involved in and that are important to their own values and beliefs.
+Barnes & Thornburg has a written pro bono policy confirming that all associates may receive up to 50 hours of billable credit for pro bono work.
+Find out more about the firm's pro bono efforts.

 Learn more about the firm and our recruiting process at the following links